ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 ## Extension Functions

-Extension functions are a big part of Kotlin, its own HTTP framework is mostly based around them.
+Extension functions are a big part of Kotlin, Ktor<sup>[2]</sup> is mostly based around them.
 Extension functions are when you extend a class by specifying it in front of your function method.

 ```kotlin
 fun Application.module() {}